LukeJW0/CalorieCounter/README.md

 - Export: Creates a savable text file containing the data.

 # Exported file
 Saves each and every entry.
 The top line is a list containing the amount of calories.
-Second line is a listt containing the amount of protein.
+Second line is a list containing the amount of protein.
 Third line is a list containing the date (Day of the month) of each entry.
 All ordered with each other.